Skip to content

 Calls `material_field_from_copy` using a copy of the level-set list, preventing the

-`field_values` must be consistent with `level_set`, such that the last element
+Ordering of `field_values` must be consistent with `level_set`, such that the first

-corresponds to the field value on the 1-side of the last conservative level set.
+element in the list corresponds to the field value on the 0-side of the first

 **Note**: When requesting the `sharp_adjoint` interface, calling Stokes solver may